Welcome! I am an Assistant Professor of Economics at the National University of Singapore. I received my PhD in

 I am a behavioral economist who is interested in applied microeconomics questions.
 Most of my works center around how cognitive limitations affect decision making under risk and uncertainty, and the implications of such limitations in labor economics, development economics, and market design.

 My CV is here.

 Constructing optimal rank-order lists in centralized matching systems often entails sophisticated risk-taking consideration.
 We empirically study an admission system that employs a constrained Deferred Acceptance Algorithm to understand how students construct their lists.
 Students appear overly cautious with their top choices and most of them do not always put safer choices at a lower-ranked spot on the list.
 We propose that the Model of Directed Cognition could explain such choices.
 Applicants using the model myopically focus on the spot they are contemplating and neglect its impact on the rest of the list.
 To differentiate from alternative hypotheses, we deploy an in-field experiment that pinpoints a core prediction of our model concerning framing effects and find clear evidence of it.
 Structural estimation suggests that 45%∼55% of the sample are better described by our model and that this boundedly rational decision rule explains 83% of outcome inequality across socioeconomic groups.

-When Information Conflicts With Obligations: the Role of Motivated Cognition (with Shaoda Wang and Xiaoyang Ye), Revise and Resubmit, The Economic Journal
+When Information Conflicts With Obligations: the Role of Motivated Cognition (with Shaoda Wang and Xiaoyang Ye), Conditionally Accepted, The Economic Journal

 This paper reports a field experiment that tests the effect of motivated cognition on information acquisition.
 When the high-stakes College Entrance Exam is held in the month of Ramadan, Chinese Muslim students not only underestimate the cost of fasting when uninformed, but further, misread clear empirical evidence of the cost, which we obtain by analyzing administrative data on past students' exam performance.
 Inspired by the theory of motivated cognition, we tackle this learning failure by randomly offering a subset of the students reading materials in which well-respected Muslim clerics explain that it is permissible to postpone the fast until after the exam.
 Students who receive the material are substantially less likely to misread our empirical analysis and more willing to postpone the fast.